LambdaGeo/rwh-ptbr/cap06.md

 First, we assign `d1` to be a list.
 Next, we print out the result of `show d1` so we can see what it generates.
 Then, we write the result of `show d1` to a file named `test`.
 [No comments](comment: add)

-Let's try reading it back. _FIXME: xref to explanation of variable binding in ghci_ [1 comment](comments: show / hide)

 ```
 *Ch06> input <- readFile "teste.txt"